joshbrew/graphscript/docs/Graph.md

         .append(node, parentNode) // append a node to a parent node

-        .callParent(node, origin, ...args) // call a parent ndoe of a given node
+        .callParent(node, ...args) // call a parent ndoe of a given node

-        .callChildren(node, idx?, ...args) // call the children of a given node
+        .callChildren(node, ...args) // call the children of a given node

         .subscribe(tag, callback=(res)=>{}) //subscribe to a node tag, callbacks contain that node's operator output, returns an int sub number